g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 published:  true
 visible:    1

 summary:    Passable browser security for almost no money or effort.
+Updated March '19.
 confidence: 95% that this is worth the time and better than nothing.
 categories:
 importance: 6